Skip to main content

 Neelambargarh

-The fort of Neelambargarh was named so because it stood on a cliff above the low-lying plains surrounding it as if it was ready to touch the sky.
-The fort was surrounded by hilly forestland on three sides and extensive plain lands used for agriculture on another.
+The fort of Neelambargarh was named so because it stood on a cliff above the low-lying plains surrounding it as if it were ready to touch the sky.
+The fort was surrounded by hilly forestland on three sides and extensive plain lands used for agriculture on the other.
 The road winding up to Neelambargarh was guarded by three gateways and a secret tunnel, known only to the Neelambargarh royal family, led down from the five-storey palace to the river in the forestland.
 The kingdom of Neelambargarh was known across the land beyond the Heemdevi Mountains for its art and architecture.
 True indeed, like the myths it held, the stone walls of the fort and the castles shone in the sun like fire swayed by the wind.
 The gateways had extensive architecture and tales of Neelambargarh’s rich past and kings, engraved in stones, alongside nymphs and the several forms of their chief deity, The Wind, and his tales of miracles.
 Above the gate in local scriptures was poetry written in honour of the past kings.
-Even the street side lamps, carved in stone, had faces of animals like elephants and tigers on them.
+Even the street-side lamps, carved in stone, had faces of animals like elephants and tigers on them.
 The streets were cobbled and every household had very bright doorways painted with pictures of animals, warriors and scenery.
 The streets were crowded with civilians who erupted in joy the moment they saw their Rajkumari Priyambada on a brown horse, riding up the winding road, in a white and golden drape that hung behind her, gently swaying in a perfect rhythm with the tail of the horse she rode.
 They didn’t care about the prince of Suryapali or anyone else.
 Their faith was in their princess.
 Rajkumari Priyambada waved at the crowd, filled with mixed emotions.
 She had escaped the fort like a fugitive, with the guilt of abandoning her people.
 She came back as the hope in their eyes.
 She wouldn’t let them down.
 Not this time.

 Ishaan Dev looked mesmerised at the accuracy of the architecture and sheer flawlessness in every nook and corner of the fort that caught his layman’s eyes.
 He hadn’t even entered the fort when they had conquered it; the Rajadhiraj did the honours of placing their flag as per the traditions then.
 He looked awestruck at the sight before his eyes.
 Ishaan Dev’s mesmerising gaze met Priyambada’s proud smile as she rode up beside him.
 The two days' journey had been tiring, but the moment the fort was visible in the skyline like an island visible at sea, she had found new strength and joy.
 She couldn’t help but wonder what a tragedy it would have been if the rather plain Suryapalians decided to tear down every piece of art her ancestors had dressed Neelambargarh up with.
-She glanced over her shoulder at Ishaan Dev who was in awe of her land.
+She glanced over her shoulder at Ishaan Dev, who was in awe of her land.
 Tradition said the king rode into a kingdom before anyone else.
 But Ishaan Dev didn’t mind falling behind Priyambada by a few gallops as she rode into the cheering crowd, while he observed his new surroundings.
 He knew they wanted her.
 Did it intimidate him?
 Perhaps a little.
 But Ishaan Dev had decided to trust her for a change.
-Though, he was sure the Suryapalians accompanying them on the journey would disapprove.
+Though he was sure the Suryapalians accompanying them on the journey would disapprove.
 Priyambada’s eyes fell on the golden lion that now flew high, instead of the fiery red flag.
-Ishaan Dev’s eyes travelled with hers’ to the dome.
+Ishaan Dev’s eyes travelled with hers to the dome.
 He stopped his horse as the drums and trumpets stopped.
-Priyambada frowned, glancing over her shoulder as he addressed Devdoot who got down from his horse and ran somewhere.
-She looked at Ishaan Dev with questioning eyes, as he got down from the horse, straightening his red drape as he approached her horse.
+Priyambada frowned, glancing over her shoulder as he addressed Devdoot, who got down from his horse and ran somewhere.
+She looked at Ishaan Dev with questioning eyes as he got down from the horse, straightening his red drape as he approached her horse.

 “Get down.”
 He said, giving her his hand, as she eyed the crowd.
 Was it some trick?
-She had her guard up, as she got down, without giving him her hand.
+She had her guard up as she got down, without giving him her hand.

 “Why did we stop here?”
 She asked as Devdoot came back with something.
 Priyambada’s face was pale.
 Ishaan Dev handed over the red flag to her and stared at the empty pole beside Suryapali’s flag.

 “Do the honours.”
 He said, pushing the flag of Neelambargarh in her hands.
 Priyambada’s hand trembled a little.
-She touched the flag to her forehead and then to her lips before she got up on the dome, as thousands of people witnessed the scene and she placed the flag on the empty pole.
+She touched the flag to her forehead and then to her lips before she got up on the dome, as thousands of people witnessed the scene, and she placed the flag on the empty pole.
 They watched it fly high, as the crowd cheered.
-Never in her life, or perhaps of anyone living in Neelambargarh did they ever imagine they would see a day when the Suryapalian flag would fly alongside the Neelambargarhi one in sync.
+Never in her life, or perhaps of anyone living in Neelambargarh, did they ever imagine they would see a day when the Suryapalian flag would fly alongside the Neelambargarhi one in sync.
 This was the beginning of a new Era.

 The palace with its mighty five storeys was visible at the turn of every corner in the planned-out city, as they reached its gates.
-The magnificence of the palace spoke of the invincible rich past that Ishaan Dev was proud to have conquered.
+The magnificence of the palace spoke of the invincible, rich past that Ishaan Dev was proud to have conquered.
 Priyambada looked up at the heavily guarded walls and couldn’t help but wonder if Ishaan Dev truly was a great warrior to have been able to breach her capital’s security.
-As much as she hated giving him any credit, and believed it was their fault she couldn’t help but wonder.
-The wooden gates of the palace with metal spears on them were flung open and their horses entered the premises.
+As much as she hated giving him any credit and believed it was their fault, she couldn’t help but wonder.
+The wooden gates of the palace with metal spears on them were flung open, and their horses entered the premises.
 Priyambada’s throat felt dry as they approached the very first Temple on the premises, dedicated to the Lord she worshipped.
 She had always stopped by to seek blessings on her way in and out of the palace without fail.
 Priyambada stopped her horse.
-Following her cue, the troops behind her slowed down and Ishaan Dev watched her get down from the horse and put the drape on her head as she approached the black stone steps of the shrine.
+Following her cue, the troops behind her slowed down, and Ishaan Dev watched her get down from the horse and put the drape on her head as she approached the black stone steps of the shrine.
 She stopped at the first step and looked back at him, with a frown on her face.
 A reluctant Ishaan Dev got down from his horse as the troops exchanged glances.
 A beautiful tree of the celestial Parijaat, veiled in white flowers with an aromatic smell, fell over the side of the temple, and the breeze often made the flowers naturally fall at the Lord’s sanctum.
 The pillars across the temple premises had exquisite carvings of stories, of the Lord’s wrath, his dancing and his blessing.
 In front of the sanctum sat the stone-carved bull who heard all prayers.
-Ishaan Dev folded his hands as he glanced over to his side watching Priyambada pray, eyes closed and hands folded.
+Ishaan Dev folded his hands as he glanced over to his side, watching Priyambada pray, eyes closed and hands folded.
 Priyambada remembered Trinayani Devi’s words.
-She was here to serve her people and that would mean cooperating with Ishaan Dev for it.
+She was here to serve her people, and that would mean cooperating with Ishaan Dev for it.
 There was no point getting into loggerheads with him and losing the importance she could have to influence his decision on her people.
 She prayed for strength and patience to make her father and brother proud.

 The troops selected to serve Ishaan Dev were not all from Suryapali.
 Some of them were prisoners of war from Neelambargarh itself who had voluntarily surrendered.
 Ishaan Dev decided to include them in the troops that would serve their country again.
 He also convinced some of the old Neelambargarh nobles on the same.
 Priyambada’s faith in her people wanting the best for their motherland made him talk to the nobles and troops who were held as prisoners of war and turn them to his side.
 A king was nothing without his talented team of ministers.
 He needed to find his.

-“I have my faith in you, to make him feel comfortable there.
+“I have my faith in you to make him feel comfortable there.
 The better he is, the better he serves your people.”
 Although Trinayani Devi had said it with a smile, to Priyambada’s ears it rang like a warning.
 She sighed and moved away silently towards the Talab beside the temple.
 She stood there, wondering, as the palace reflected on its rippling water.
 Ishaan Dev silently followed her there, keeping his distance.
 He knew the kind of conflicting emotions she might be fighting.
 He wanted her to ease out.
 She was undoubtedly the most important member of the cabinet he needed at this point in time in an alien land.

-“Ah the palace looks like a maze.” he tried to wonder aloud to break the uncomfortable silence that looked like the beginning of a storm.
+“Ah, the palace looks like a maze,” he tried to wonder aloud to break the uncomfortable silence that looked like the beginning of a storm.

 “It is not that difficult once you know the nooks and corners.”
 She spoke almost defensively.
 “There are maps.”